Doghouse-Mike/my-notes/content/Obsidian Dataview Cheatsheet.md

   #my-tag
 ```

-## Excluding Notes with a Specific Tag
+## Excluding Notes With a Specific Tag

 `!#tag-name`